YashMathur/School-Manager-SQL/README.md

 # School-Manager

-Note: Currently under development.
+Currently under development.

-A desktop application for CBSE school administrators and teachers to manage classes, students, marks and teachers.
+=> NOTE: serverside/server.php - Login details must be filled in the respective variables.

-serverside/server.php - Login details must be filled in the respective variables.
+=> TODO: SQL Table structures to be uploaded.